brettohland/fuckingformatstyle/content/_includes/componentsDateRange.md

 ### Fully Customizing & Setting Calendar

-You can set the calendar by using the `Date.ComponentFormatStyle` initializer and using the resulting format style.
+You can set the calendar by using the `Date.ComponentsFormatStyle` initializer and using the resulting format style.

 ``` swift
 let componentsFormat = Date.ComponentsFormatStyle(